Skip to content

 How to Avoid Getting Self-Tanner on Your Hands

-Prevention is always better than cure, and this is true when it comes to tanning.
+Prevention is always better than cure when it comes to tanning.
 Here are some tips to help you avoid getting self-tanner on your hands in the first place:

-• Wear gloves: This might sound like a no-brainer, but wearing gloves is the simplest way to protect your hands from self-tanner.
-Opt for disposable gloves for easy cleanup.
+• Wear gloves: This might sound like a no-brainer, but wearing disposable gloves is the simplest way to protect your hands from self-tanner.

-• Use a high-quality tanning mitt: A tanning mitt can provide a barrier between your hands and the tanner.
-Ensure that you apply an even layer of self-tanner on the mitt and then use it to apply the product to your body.
+• Use a high-quality tanning mitt: A tanning mitt provides a barrier between your hands and the tanner.
+Apply an even layer of self-tanner on the mitt and then use it to apply the product to your body.

-• Wash your hands: If you do get tanner on your hands, don't wait for it to dry.
-Wash your hands immediately with soap and warm water.
-This can help remove any excess pigment before it has a chance to set.
+• Wash your hands immediately: If you do get tanner on your hands, don't wait for it to dry.
+Wash your hands immediately with soap and warm water to remove any excess pigment before it sets.

 5 Home Remedies to Remove Self-Tanner